-“I see more problems with patients sleeping in their contacts than any other time,” she says, “and it only takes one of those bad infections right in the center of your vision for you to have a problem that’s never going away.”
+“I see more problems with patients sleeping in their contacts,” she says, “and it only takes one of those bad infections right in the center of your vision for you to have a problem that’s never going away.”

 Cigarette smoking is on the decline, but 14% of adults in the United States still light up regularly, according to the CDC.
 And cigarette smoke doesn’t just damage your lungs—it can cause eye problems, too.

 Cigarette smoke can increase a person’s risk of dry eye, a condition that develops when your body isn’t able to properly make tears that lubricate the eye, says Dr. Collins.

 Quitting is a must, and your eye doctor or family physician can recommend some good strategies for quitting.
 (The website Smokefree.gov also has great free tools and tips.)
 In the meantime, using artificial tears daily as needed might help alleviate some of the discomfort.